belohith/belohith/README.md

-Thank you for visiting here first of all! ❤️🖖

 As a result of the work experiences I had, I am someone who's skilled at both creative side as well as technical side.
 Hence I see that as an asset.

 I've written and published a fictional book called 'Waiting in Bangalore' which you can buy on Amazon Kindle.